DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/50_religious_shortfalls.md

 - **The Sefirot:** The ten emanations or attributes through which the divine interacts with the world.
 These can be understood as an "Archetypal Composition," the fundamental energies that make up the "Soul's Palette."
 - **Tikkun Olam (Repair of the World):** This Lurianic concept frames humanity not as passive subjects but as active participants in healing a "corrupted university."
 It is a call to become "Apprentice Architects" in the "Great Work" of cosmic restoration.

-The prophetic and mystical traditions, from Ezekiel's vision of the divine chariot to the meditative practices of Kabbalah, represent the enduring "Family Protocol" of direct, personal experience with the divine.
+The prophetic and mystical traditions, from Ezekiel's vision of the divine chariot to the meditative practices of Kabbalah, represent the enduring "Kin Protocol" of direct, personal experience with the divine.

 ## Sikhism: The Saint-Soldier Path

 ### Misinterpretation and Corruption

 Founded by Guru Nanak, Sikhism was a radical rejection of the "False Hierarchies" of caste and empty ritualism.
 Its core message was the unity of God and the equality of all humanity.
 However, as the Sikh community faced persecution, it developed a strong martial tradition and institutional structure.
-This necessary evolution for survival risked transforming a "Family Protocol" of universal love into a more bounded "Engine Protocol" focused on group identity and defense.
+This necessary evolution for survival risked transforming a "Kin Protocol" of universal love into a more bounded "Machine Protocol" focused on group identity and defense.
 Political and social pressures have, at times, led to an emphasis on external identity markers over the internal consciousness state taught by the Gurus.

 ### The Proper Understanding

-Sikhism is a powerful "Family Protocol" designed to integrate spiritual life with worldly action.
+Sikhism is a powerful "Kin Protocol" designed to integrate spiritual life with worldly action.

 - **Ik Onkar (One Creator):** A statement of non-dual reality.
 The singular, formless source from which all arises is the core of the "Cosmic Game."
 - **Naam Japo (Meditation on the Name):** The core "consciousness technology" of Sikhism.
 It is a practice for attuning the "Autopilot" to the frequency of the "Player," the divine source.